mtlynch/mtlynch.io/content/notes/hello-base/index.md

 ## The cryptocurrency language barrier

 There's an unforunate language barrier among technologists right now.

 Cryptocurrency enthusiasts are excited about the ecosystem and what's going on in crypto-world right now.
 They're trying to bring new people in, but they're often so entrenched in their crypto bubble that they struggle to explain any crypto stuff to non-crypto people.

 I feel like I'm a good candidate to bridge the language gap, as I understand the fundamentals of cryptocurrency but I haven't been following any crypto stuff closely for about seven years.

-I also _want_ to like cryptocurrency.
-I see a lot of potential, but I haven't found a way to get excited about it in a long time.

-## My previous writing about Base
+## Base is supposed to be the bridge

 A year ago, I listented to [an interview with Jesse Pollak on an episode of _Into the Bytecode_](https://www.intothebytecode.com/jesse-pollak/).
 He was excited about this new technology Coinbase was working on called [Base](https://base.org).